 The Gray lab is dedicated to diversity and inclusion, and we promote and recognize principles of fairness and equity in relation to, and across, intersections of race, age, color, disability, faith, religion, ancestry, national origin, citizenship, sex, sexual orientation, social class, economic class, ethnicity, gender identity, gender expression, and all other identities represented among our diverse communities.

-Welcome to new PhD student Avery Lieber, who will be joining us to work on bacterial HOSCN resistance!
+Welcome to new postdocoral fellow Josh Huffines, who will be joining us to work on stress responses of oral streptococci!

-Welcome to rotation student Zonaira Khalid, who will be joining us here in the Gray lab for the next couple of months!
+Welcome to rotation student Owen Smith, who will be joining us for the next few months to work on regulation of polyphosphate synthesis in E. coli!